jwlin/b2g-monkey/Readme.md

 (Tested on Windows 10, Firefox 42.0 (w/ Simulator 2.2), b2g-43.0a1.en-US.win32 and Python 2.7.9)

 Clone the project.
-Than install the prerequisite:
+Than install the prerequisite (Admin privilege may be needed):

 ```
+pip install -e path/to/b2g-monkey/gaiatest-0.33
-pip install -r path/to/b2g-monkey/requirement.txt (Admin privilege may be needed)
+pip install -r path/to/b2g-monkey/requirement.txt
 ```

 There are two ways to activate b2g simulator: